 Live Event Preparations

-Filming a live event video requires a great deal of preparation and planning.
+Filming a live event video requires extensive preparation and planning.
 If you miss something important due to poor planning, there are no second takes and no reshoots.
-As live events can move quickly and be unpredictable, we had to work on a comprehensive plan to get the shots we needed.
+Since live events can move quickly and be unpredictable, we had to develop a comprehensive plan to get the shots we needed.

-The escape room was a dimly lit, gothic style dungeon with flickering lights and a puzzle for participants to solve.
-We decided to shoot with the Sony A7S, as it performs well in low light with little to no image noise.
+The escape room was a dimly lit, gothic-style dungeon with flickering lights and a puzzle for participants to solve.
+We decided to shoot with the Sony A7S because it performs well in low light, with little to no image noise.

-The event organisers had provided us with a list of shots they were looking to use in the final clip, including full coverage of the escape room, player’s reactions and various B-roll throughout the day.
-This allowed us to plan our day ahead of time to ensure we didn’t miss any important shots, like the first group of people to attempt the escape room.
+The event organisers had provided us with a list of shots they wanted to use in the final clip, including full coverage of the escape room, players’ reactions, and various B-roll throughout the day.
+This allowed us to plan our day ahead of time so we wouldn’t miss any important shots, like the first group to attempt the escape room.
 As mobility was essential to ensure we got every shot possible with one camera, we used a handheld rig with a body support and follow focus to enable us to reframe and focus quickly with minimal equipment weighing us down.

-We also had a boom operator and an on-board microphone hooked up the the camera rig to enable us to get good quality sound.
+We also had a boom operator and an on-board microphone hooked up to the camera rig to capture good-quality sound.

 As we weren’t editing the footage ourselves and the producers who had provided us with a shotlist were on a very tight schedule to send out a finished edit, we had to be very selective with our shots to ensure that our rushes weren’t filled with unusable footage.
 This meant sticking to our shot list and only deviating when we saw an opportunity for some useful B-Roll.